 Owing to the Poodle influence, the Aussiedoodle may have a wide variety of coats and the length is generally moderate, they can be slightly wavy to very wavy or wool like the Poodle.
 No matter the amount of curl they most always have a VERY soft coat.
 They compare to other doodles like the Goldendoodle in coat texture.

 A hybrid dog’s temperament can often differ greatly based on the specific genetic contribution of each parent.
 The Aussiedoodle is generally an extremely intelligent, highly trainable, playful, and loving breed.
 They are also eager to please and love having a job, such as playing catch or competing in agility.
 They are an excellent choice for intermediate dog owners who can keep up with their energy levels.
-They are very family orientated and love spending time with their owners.
-Aussiedoodles excel in agility and are often used as service or therapy dogs.
-They are a well-rounded breed that love to play but can be content to lay at your feet as long as they also get adequate exercise.
+The Aussiedoodle excels in agility.
+They are a well-rounded breed that loves to play but can be content to lay at your feet as long as they also get adequate exercise.
 An hourly walk or jog will do, as these dogs love following their human companions wherever they go.
 An Aussiedoodle that is well cared for will often enjoy a lifespan of 13 -15 years.

-The Aussiedoodle is considered low to non-shedding and therefore may not be for a severe allergy sufferer; however, a person with mild to moderate allergies should not have any problem with an Aussiedoodle.
-This is because the hair gene from the Poodle is a dominant gene over the double coated fur gene from the Aussie.
-So, unlike the Poodle which needs to be professionally groomed every 6-8 weeks, the Aussiedoodle usually can go almost twice as long between haircuts.
+The Aussiedoodle is low to non-shedding and therefore may not be for a severe allergy sufferer; however, a person with mild to moderate allergies should not have any problem with an Aussiedoodle.
+The hair gene from the Poodle is a dominant gene over the double coat fur gene from the Aussie.
+Unlike the Poodle which needs to be professionally groomed every 6-8 weeks, the Aussiedoodle usually can go almost twice as long between haircuts.
 In fact, a first generation Aussiedoodle has a greater chance of being a non-shedding dog than any future generation.
 The goal of crossing the Australian Shepherd and the Standard Poodle was to produce Aussiedoodle puppies that hold desired traits from both the Poodle and the Australian Shepherd and for their non-shedding results.

 The Aussiedoodle is a relatively new designer dog breed that is in high demand.
 Both the Australian Shepherd and the Poodle are remarkably smart dogs with sweet and playful natures, which makes them fantastic companions.
 Some Doodle mixes, such as the Bernedoodle or the Labradoodle, have a well-documented origin story, but the Aussiedoodle does not.
 Our best guess is that the Aussiedoodle shares his history with other designer dogs – meaning, they were first born sometime in the last 20 years, somewhere in the United States.

 Average Weight: 25-70 lbs.

-Personality Traits: Playful, energetic, loving, devoted
+Personality Traits: Playful, energetic, loving

 Country of Origin: United States